angular/zone.js/MODULE.md

 - Angular(2+)

-Angular use zone.js to manage async operations and decide when to perform change detection, so in Angular, the following APIs should be patched, otherwise Angular may not work as expected.
+Angular uses zone.js to manage async operations and decide when to perform change detection.
+Thus, in Angular, the following APIs should be patched, otherwise Angular may not work as expected.

 1. ZoneAwarePromise